 - Unit Assessments: 75% is the cut-point that Bridges uses as the criterion for success.
-We have this same goal for K-5 and have applied it to the 6-8 CPM unit assessments, as well. - K-2 Benchmark Assessment: Mastery is defined as earning a 3 or 4 on a 4-point rubric for 80% of questions.
-Each question is tied to priority skills and standards for the grade level. - Interim Comprehensive Assessment: This assessment is administered in late winter as a predictive assessment for the summative SBAC.
-The goal is mastery of all standards taught as of the assessment date.
+We have this same performance expectation for K-5 and have applied it to the 6-8 CPM unit assessments, as well.
+Frequency of assessment: Once every 4-6 weeks, depending on unit length. - K-2 Benchmark Assessment: Mastery (or the performance expectation) is defined as earning a 3 or 4 on a 4-point rubric for 80% of questions.
+Each question is tied to priority skills and standards for the grade level.
+Frequency of assessment: Twice a year. - Interim Comprehensive Assessment: This assessment is administered in late winter as a predictive assessment for the summative SBAC.
+The performance expectation is mastery of all standards taught as of the assessment date.
+Frequency of assessment: Once a year